Insta360 ONE R Twin Edition

 If the app or the mini-touchscreen aren’t enough, voice control is also included for starting or stopping recording and marking important moments.

 While the One R is both fun and intuitive to use, I did run across a few bugs.
 When I played back one of the first videos I shot, the video stuttered.
-An HDR photo caused the camera to freeze.
+An HDR photo also caused the camera to freeze.
+Finally, the camera froze up at the beach and wouldn’t respond to any controls until I restarted it by disconnecting the battery base.
 I couldn’t get the bugs to reoccur, but the experience wasn’t 100% seamless.

 The 4K wide-angle mod snaps photos from an f/2.8 lens on a roughly 12-megapixel sensor.
 Videos can be full-sensor 4×3 (4000 x 3000) at 30 fps, or Ultra HD (3840 x 2160) at 60 fps.
 HD video is available at up to 200 fps for slow motion.

 Video from both mods met expectations for their respective categories, with good detail and color.
-Left on auto, exposure was generally good, on track enough to only occasionally need a slight adjustment in post.
+Left on auto, exposure was generally good, with only an occasional need for a slight adjustment in post.

 Still photos were consistent with what we expected from the action camera and 360 category.
 The wide-angle lens causes some noticeable barrel distortion but captures a nice wide view.
 Turning Color Plus on in the app after the fact creates nice vivid colors and boosts the shadows, but even without it, we were impressed by the bright blue skies and colorful details.
 HDR mode boosts the shadows a little as well, but takes longer and doesn’t work for moving subjects.

-The One R’s website shows off a starry time-lapse, but we just ended up with a grainy mess attempting to photograph the stars with the camera’s Night Shot mode.
-Which isn’t surprising given that it’s an action camera, but is poor advertising.
+The One R’s website shows off a starry time-lapse, but we just ended up with a grainy mess when attempting to photograph the stars with the camera’s Night Shot mode.
+This isn’t surprising given that it’s an action camera, but it is poor advertising.

-The Insta360 One R, however, brings the company’s features from several generations of cameras into one, including a long list of special features.
-The R is going to be one of those cameras that you really have to explore and dig into tutorials — built right into the app — or you’ll find a new feature you didn’t know you had a year from now.
+The Insta360 One R brings the company’s features from several generations of cameras into one, including a long list of special features.
+The R is going to be one of those cameras that you can really explore and dig into tutorials that are built right into the app — or you’ll find a new feature you didn’t know you had a year from now.

 The Insta360 One R does well at everything an action camera or 360 camera is capable of doing well at — and then some.
 Video is not only solid, but paired with excellent stabilization.
-The Insta360 One R isn’t perfect, with a few minor bugs and freezes and the small sensor limitations of any action camera.
-Insta360 released at least two firmware updates while we were testing, so those issues will hopefully be short-lived.
-But, the modular design, video quality, and extra features — not to mention the competitive $480 price for both camera mods — is worth putting up with a few minor quirks.
+The Insta360 One R isn’t perfect, with a few minor bugs, freezes, and a shutter lag when working with stills.
+Insta360 released at least two firmware updates while we were testing, so the bugs and freezes will hopefully be temporary.
+But, the modular design, video quality, and extra features — not to mention the competitive $480 price for the Twin Edition and $550 for the Leica Edition — are worth putting up with a few minor quirks.

 Is there a better alternative?

 Only if you want to buy two cameras.
 The Insta360 One R Twin Edition is essentially two cameras in one with the two mods.
 The Rylo’s ability to reframe and the easy-to-use app make it the closest competitor, but cropping from a 360 video and swapping camera mods are not the same.
-The tiny screen gives the GoPro Hero8 an edge, but again, only if you only want an action camera without the 360 capabilities.
+The tiny screen, shutter lag, and occasional freezes give the GoPro Hero8 an edge, but again, only if you only want an action camera without the 360 capabilities.
+And if you don’t need to shoot vlogs, the larger 1-inch sensor and excellent quality could be a reason to choose the 1″ Edition instead.

 How long will it last?

-The Insta360 One survived being flung into snowbanks without any issues.
-But, as a modular camera, there are more connections and things to potentially break, and there’s not enough history with modular cameras to determine if that will be the case or not.
-But, at least with the mods, you don’t necessarily need to replace the entire thing if one component breaks.
+The Insta360 One survived being flung into snowbanks and dunked into a lake without any issues.
+But, as a modular camera, there are more connections and things to potentially break, and there’s not enough history with modular cameras to determine if that will be the case here or not.
+At least with the mods, you don’t necessarily need to replace the entire thing if one component breaks.

 Should you buy it?

-If you can’t decide between an action camera and a 360 camera, or even if you are just looking for a 360 camera, buy the Insta360 One R. The videos are great, the versatility is unbeatable, the app extensive — and it’s simply a blast to shoot with.
+Yes.
+If you can’t decide between an action camera and a 360 camera, or even if you are just looking for a 360 camera, buy the Insta360 One R. The videos are great, the versatility is unbeatable, the app extensive, and it’s simply a blast to shoot with.

 - The best video cameras for 2020